 20.2 Deletion of a Question between WTDCs

 20.2.1 A study group meeting may agree, by consensus among its participants, to delete a Question, e.g. because work has been terminated.
-Notification of this agreement, including an explanatory summary about the reasons for the deletion, shall be provided to Member States and Sector Members by circular.
+Once the text is adopted by the relevant study group, Member States and Sector Members shall be notified of the decision by circular, including an explanatory summary of the reasons for the deletion.
 If a simple majority of the Member States has no objection to the deletion within two months, the deletion comes into force.
 Otherwise the issue is referred back to the study group.

 20.2.2 Those Member States that indicate disapproval are invited to provide their reasons and to indicate the possible changes that would facilitate further study of the Question.